SmirnovW/HC/README.md

 ## How to test

-In order to run the dev server locally, without using Docker, please make sure:
-In order to run the e2e test folle nest steps:
+In order to run the e2e test follow next steps:

 -   `yarn start` - run dev build
 -   `yarn cypress` - to run cypress

+## Storybook

+In order to run the storybook:

+-   `yarn storybook` - to run Storybook